Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Penalized Ensemble Kalman Filter

-The intuition behind this estimator is that since only a small number of the state variables in the state vector $\v{x}_t$ are conditionally correlated with each other, {\em the forecast inverse covariance matrix $ (\mat{P}^f)^{-1} $ will be sparse with many zeros in the off-diagonal entries.} Furthermore, since minimizing \eqref{objective} gives a sparse estimator for $ (\mat{P}^f)^{-1} $, this sparse estimator will accurately capture the conditional correlations and uncorrelations of the state variables.
+The intuition behind this forecast covariance estimator is that since only a small number of the state variables in the state vector $\v{x}_t$ are conditionally correlated with each other, {\em the forecast inverse covariance matrix $ (\mat{P}^f)^{-1} $ will be sparse with many zeros in the off-diagonal entries.} Furthermore, since minimizing Eq. \eqref{objective} gives a sparse estimator for $ (\mat{P}^f)^{-1} $, this sparse estimator will accurately capture the conditional correlations and uncorrelations of the state variables.
 Thus $ \tilde{\mat{P}}^f $ will be a much better estimator of the true forecast covariance matrix $ \mat{P}^f $ because the $ \ell_1 $ penalty will depress spurious noise in order to make $ (\tilde{\mat{P}}^f)^{-1} $ sparse, while the inverse of the sample forecast covariance $(\hat{\mat{P}}^f )^{-1} $, when it exists, will be non-sparse.
+In addition, because the estimator of the covariance $ \tilde{\mat{P}}^f $ is positive definite, standard matrix inversion techniques can be used to convert it to an estimator of the precision matrix.

-As in most penalized estimators, the $ \tilde{\mat{P}}^f $ is a biased estimator of the forecast covariance, while the sample forecast covariance is not.
-But because the forecast distribution is corrected for in the analysis step, it is acceptable to take this bias as a trade-off for less variance (sampling errors).
-A more in-depth study of the consequences of this bias in $\ell_1$ penalized inverse covariance matrices and their inverses is described in \cite{jankova2015confidence}.
-Additionally, this bias due to penalization in the inverse covariance behaves in a similar way as variance inflation because the bias on the diagonal of $ (\tilde{\mat{P}}^f)^{-1} $ is due to it being increased by $\lambda$, so having a biased estimator is not necessarily disadvantageous.
-And finally, since we do not assume the state variables interact in the same way over all time, we re-learn the matrix $ \tilde{\mat{Z}} $ every time the ensemble is evolved forward.
+As in most penalized estimators, $ \tilde{\mat{P}}^f $ is a biased estimator of the forecast covariance, while the standard covariance is unbiased.
+But because the forecast distribution is corrected in the analysis step, it is acceptable to take this bias as a trade-off for less variance (sampling errors).
+A more in-depth study of the consequences of bias in $\ell_1$ penalized inverse covariance matrices and their inverses is described in \cite{jankova2015confidence}.
+Additionally, this bias due to penalization in the inverse covariance can be attributed as naturally occurring variance inflation where the bias on the diagonal of $ (\tilde{\mat{P}}^f)^{-1} $ is due to the inflation factor $\lambda$.
+Hence the bias in the forecast covariance estimator is not necessarily disadvantageous.
+Finally, since we do not assume the state variables interact in the same way over all time, we re-learn the matrix $ \tilde{\mat{Z}} $ every time the ensemble is evolved forward.